 Cycle the City

-new outdoor biking complex opened in October 2022 at the Ohio and Erie Canal Reservation.
-The park includes a pump track for motocross, a bike playground for beginners and a competition course with rollers, berms and a tunnel.
+Cleveland-Cliffs Bike Park.
+An outdoor biking complex at the Ohio and Erie Canal Reservation, Cleveland-Cliffs Bike Park includes a pump track for motocross, a bike playground for beginners and a competition course with rollers, berms and a tunnel.

 Tee the Greens